oikosohn/oikosohn/README.md

 I'm a machine learning engineer working on medical AI projects at Medical Center.

 ### Areas of Interest
-- 🚀 Data Engineering and MLOps
+- 🚀 Full Stack AI (Data Engineering, MLOps, ...)
 - 🐍 Automation with Python